MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 1. Produce new binary update including
    * updated CodePush plugin supporting Code Signing
-   * configure your code-push sdk to use your public key (please, refer relevant React Native SDK ([iOS](rn-get-started.md#code-signing-setup-ios),  [Android](rn-get-started.md#code-signing-setup-android)) or [Cordova SDK](cordova.md#getting-started) sections for details)
+   * configure your code-push sdk to use your public key (refer relevant React Native SDK ([iOS](rn-get-started.md#code-signing-setup-ios),  [Android](rn-get-started.md#code-signing-setup-android)) or [Cordova SDK](cordova.md#getting-started) sections for details)

 2. Produce a new CodePush update that targets the new binary version and specifies a `--privateKeyPath` (or simply `-k`) parameter value

-Please refer to our compatibility tables to identify if code-signing feature is supported within your SDK/CLI:
+Refer to our compatibility tables to identify if code-signing feature is supported within your SDK/CLI:

 |CodePush SDK|Version from which Code Signing is supporting|Supported Platforms|Minimal CodePush CLI version required|
 |----|----|----|----|